orochi235/auto-notate/README.md

 ## TODO

+- make all binds a trigger? (or have a default trigger value of `appear`?)
 - support for more types of event binding
 - flexible api naming conventions
 - apply data attrib params to links where possible